benlue/soar/README.md

 <a name="dynamicAPI"></a>
 #### API
-Belows are APIs related to dynamic SQL composition programming:
+Belows are APIs related to programming with SQL templates:

 <a name="soarExecute"></a>
 ##### soar.execute(options, cb)